CRMTechnologies/crmtdigital.com/content/insights/that-s-a-hat-trick-crmt-digital-are-b2b-marketing-martech-award-winners-for-the-third-year-running.md

 title = "That's a Hat-Trick - CRMT Digital are B2B Marketing Martech Award Winners for The Third Year Running"

 +++
-July 8th , London and the stage is set for what could be a hat-trick of B2B Marketing Martech Award wins for CRMT Digital.
+July 8th, London and the stage is set for what could be a hat-trick of B2B Marketing Martech Award wins for CRMT Digital.
+The nerves mount as the award winners for the first categories are announced and then finally we're up - Gold for Best Use of Marketing Automation goes to....

+CRMT Digital, for Best Use of Marketing Automation for a Netflix Inspired Buyer Journey for Aruba, a Hewlett Packard Enterprise company.
+Having only just recovered from the photo opp with the Gold award our names were called out a second time - this time it was Silver for Martech Agency of the Year.
+We are so thrilled to have been recognised by B2B Marketing and awarded these accolades and can't thank our friends at Aruba, a Hewlett Packard Enterprise company enough for allowing us to tell the story.
+That story